Icelandic Sheepdog

 Breed Overview

 The Icelandic Sheepdog is a delightful spitz-type breed that brings centuries of Nordic heritage into modern Australian homes.
-Standing at a compact 42-46 cm tall and weighing between 11-14 kg, these dogs pack plenty of personality into their medium-sized frame.
-Their fox-like appearance, complete with pointed ears, curled tail, and dense double coat, makes them instantly recognisable.
+Standing at a compact 42-46 cm and weighing 11-14 kg, these dogs pack a huge personality into their medium-sized frame.
+Their fox-like face, curled tail, and dense double coat make them instantly recognisable and utterly charming.

 History